CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/targets/customers.md

 # Magento customers list

 A customer, in Magento sense, is basically a registered user of your website.
-A customer doesn't necessarily have to buy anything or even have items inside a basket.
+In Magento, a customer doesn't necessarily have to buy anything or even have items inside a basket.
 He just has to provide his email and register with the website.

 ## Targeting 'real word' customers

-Real world customer would be a user that paid for service or product.
-Thus, inside Magento any user that registered with his email address is considered a customer.
+A real world customer would be a user that paid for a service or product (and not only registered).
-To provide more specific emailing targets, there are different emailing lists.
+To target real world customers inside Magento, we provided various basic mailing list, based on specific traits that makes a person a real customer.

+### Quotes list target

-To target users that actually put items into their baskets, it's better to use [quotes list target][quotes-target].
+To target users that actually put items into their baskets, you can use the [quotes list target][quotes-target].
 It will provide a list of users that have a basket, either open or finalized (transformed into order).
-This list will be also useful for targeting abandoned shopping carts.
+This list will be also useful for targeting **abandoned shopping carts**.

+### Orders list target

-To target actual, real world customers, that placed an order it's better to use [orders list target][orders-target].
+To target actual, real world customers, that placed an order you can use the [orders list target][orders-target].
-This list will additionally contain all customers (ones that ordered) that opted for anonymous checkout.
+This list will contain all customers (ones that ordered) that opted for anonymous checkout.

+### Subscribers list target

-To target users/visitors that subscribed to a newsletter it's better to use [subscribers list target][subscribers-target].
+To target **users/visitors** that subscribed to a newsletter you can use the [subscribers list target][subscribers-target].
 This list will provide users that subscribed to newsletter regardless if they are customers, guests or just visitors.

+### Guest list target

-Aside from registered customers, there are also customers that didn't want to register and completed theirs using anonymous checkout (has to be enabled inside Magento configuration).
+Aside from registered customers, there are also customers that didn't want to register and finalized their order using an anonymous checkout (has to be enabled inside the Magento configuration).
 For targeting such guest customers use the [guest list target][guests-target].

+### Person list target

-Finally, there is [persons list target][persons-target] that will aggregate latest information from all above lists using email address as a way to distinguish various people.
+Finally, there is the [persons list target][persons-target] that will build a profile of a customer by aggregating the the latest information associated with the same email address.

 ## Personalization variables